mikegagnon/type_class_tech_talk/README.md

 }
 ```

-Now let's use these orderings to compare a complex data structure (this part's ugly).
+Now let's use these orderings to compare a complex data structure (this is the ugly part).

 ```scala
 def anEvenUglierExample() = {